espero-soft/template_whatsapp_react/README.md

-# WhatsApp Web Clone
+# MudeyApp Web Clone

-This is a simple template for a WhatsApp Web clone using React.
+This is a simple template for a MudeyApp Web clone using React.
 It includes basic components for Inbox, Message List, Login, Contacts, and Profile.
-The application is designed to provide a starting point for building a messaging application similar to WhatsApp.
+The application is designed to provide a starting point for building a messaging application similar to MudeyApp.

 ![Profil](./public/capture/profil.png)
 ![Messenger](./public/capture/messenger.png)